arnoldlee850807/ETtoday_CodingExercise/README.md

 ## CollectionView with auto resizing cells

-This is done by 2 steps
+This is done by 2 steps.

 ### Set estimated item size in UICollectionView